 It is rare for someone with a dissociative disorder not to have comorbid conditions, especially depression or anxiety.
 The most successful treatments for dissociative disorders address these co-occurring symptoms and conditions as well as unresolved trauma.

-A special concern in dissociative disorder treatment is co-occurring substance use disorders.
-It is not uncommon for people with trauma-related and acute stress disorders like post-traumatic stress disorder, borderline personality disorder and dissociative disorders to use substances as a form of self-medication.
+A special concern in dissociative disorder treatment is co-occurring substance use.
+It is not uncommon for people with trauma-related disorders to use substances as a form of self-medication.
 They may use substances to push away traumatic memories, soothe anxiety or even induce dissociation.

 The combination of dissociation and substance abuse can be dangerous.
 Untreated psychiatric symptoms can cause substance dependence to develop quickly and intensely.
 In turn, substance use can exacerbate dissociative symptoms and comorbid anxiety and depression.
 In substance-induced dissociative states, people can feel so disconnected from the consequences of their actions that they become extremely self-destructive.